psrm/wp-plugin/README.md

 # Contribute #
 To help contribute, there are a few prerequisites:

 * PHP 5.5+
 * Node.js
 * Some kind of LAMP/LEMP/WAMP/MAMP stack

+To get started, fork this repo to your account and clone the fork to your dev machine.
 After cloning the repository, run
 ```
 #!bash